stormbeard/thesis/proposal/proposal.md

 data to before down-migrating to the HDDs via a single large and sequential write.
 Stargate's data placement decisions are performed on a per-tier basis.

-### Replica Disk Selection
+#### Replica Disk Selection

 When a write is made in the NDFS, data is written to multiple disks.
 The number of data replicas is determined by a configurable setting called the Replication Factor (RF).
 In an RF2 cluster, Stargate will attempt to place data on a local disk and another copy of the data on a disk that resides on a remote node.
-This will prevent data loss scenarios if a single node were to fail.
+Similar to HDFS, the NDFS will also attempt to place data in a rack-aware manner.
+This will prevent data loss scenarios if a single node or rack of nodes were to irreperably fail.

 Currently, Stargate will attempt to select a number of disks corresponding to the cluster RF that satisfy the following criteria: